SeanFellowes/SocketMeister/README.md

 ### Messaging a specific client from the server

 From the server you may want to send messages and requests to specific clients.
-T